ibm-cloud-docs/vmwaresolutions/shared/shared_migration.md

 {: #shared_migration-options}

 You can migrate your workloads from {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas-full}}.
 Since {{site.data.keyword.vcf-aas}} is based on VMware Cloud Director, it retains the same console that is used for {{site.data.keyword.vm-shared}}.
 You also benefit from performance improvements, options of network edge tier, greater global coverage, and a small price rebalancing, which make {{site.data.keyword.vcf-aas}} the ideal landing zone for your workloads.

+As of 4 March 2025, all customer VMs are powered off and are scheduled for deletion on 6 April 2025.
+All backups, regardless of retention period, are also scheduled to be deleted in April.

 Depending on the size and complexity of your workloads, you can migrate them by using a self-service migration tool.
 If you need assistance, you can choose a partner to help with some migration activities or ask them to do a full migration for you.